 The Canon G2260 is disappointing for a small or home office.
 While it yields an exceptionally high number of pages at a low cost, it's terribly slow at printing documents.
 It has a flatbed scanner, but it doesn't have an automatic document feeder and can't scan double-sided pages.
 It provides easy access to paper jams and ink tanks, but its build quality is only okay.
 You can't connect it to your router via Wi-Fi or Ethernet cable, and it doesn't come with the USB cable required for printing.

 The Canon G2260 is decent for students.
 It yields an incredible number of pages and costs very little per print for both black and color documents.
-It has a flatbed scanner with high resolution and one of the highest color depths we've tested.
+It has a flatbed scanner with high resolution and color depth.
 However, it's slow at printing, which isn't ideal if you're in a rush.
 Also, it has no wireless connectivity options, so you can print only by connecting it to your computer via a USB cable; however, it isn't included, so you need to buy one yourself.

 The Canon G2260 is decent for black and white printing.
 The first page is slow to come out, and subsequent pages hardly get faster after that.
 Also, while it has a flatbed scanner, it doesn't have an automatic document feeder, and it can't scan double-sided sheets.
 On the plus side, it prints an exceptional number of pages with a very low cost-per-print.
 Although some of its parts feel flimsy, it provides easy access to ink tanks and paper jams.